awsdocs/amazon-aurora-user-guide/doc_source/babelfish-architecture.md

 ## Using Babelfish with a single database or multiple databases<a name="babelfish-single_vs_multi_db"></a>

 When you create an Aurora PostgreSQL cluster to use with Babelfish, you choose between using a single SQL Server database on its own or multiple SQL Server databases together\.
 Your choice affects how the names of SQL Server schemas inside the `babelfish_db` database appear from Aurora PostgreSQL\.
 The migration mode is stored in the `migration_mode` parameter\.
-You can't change this parameter after creating your cluster\.
+You must not change this parameter after creating your cluster as you could lose access to all your previously created SQL objects\.

-In single\-database mode, the schema names of the user database in the `babelfish_db` database remain the same as in SQL Server\.
-If you choose to move a single database, schemas are recreated inside of the database and can be referenced with the same name used with SQL Server\.
+In single\-db mode, the schema names of the SQL Server database remain the same in the `babelfish_db` database of the PostgreSQL\.
+If you choose to migrate only a single database, the schema names of the migrated user database can be referenced in PostgreSQL with the same names used in SQL Server\.
 For example, the `dbo` and `smith` schemas reside inside the `dbA` database*\.*

 ![\[\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/babelfish_single_db_mode.png)